W e l c o m e

 Defenders of Waldorf education sometimes argue that Steiner's occult or esoteric teachings no longer hold a prominent place in Waldorf belief or practice.
 But this is untrue.
 Below is a photo of a class for aspiring Waldorf teachers held recently at Rudolf Steiner College, a Waldorf teacher-training institution in the USA.

 Note the book on the student's desk: It is AN OUTLINE OF ESOTERIC SCIENCE.
 Also note the portrait of Steiner on the wall, along with two interior shots of the original Anthroposophical headquarters building.
-Consider, too, the astrological signs visible on the blackboard — astrology is important in Anthroposophy.
+Consider, too, the zodiacal signs visible on the blackboard — astrology is important in Anthroposophy.

 Training to become a Waldorf teacher is virtually indistinguishable from training to become an Anthroposophist: It entails immersion in Rudolf Steiner's metaphysics.
 The basic requirement for right-thinking Waldorf teachers is to embrace Anthroposophy.
 Steiner said so: "As Waldorf teachers, we must be true anthroposophists in the deepest sense of the word in our innermost feeling.”
 In the years since Steiner's death, Waldorf authorities have continued to make the same point.
 For instance: "Waldorf teachers must be anthroposophists first and teachers second."

 Non-Anthroposophists sometimes take jobs in Waldorf schools, including teaching positions.
 But unless these outsiders submit to Anthroposophical guidance offered by senior Waldorf teachers (which generally demands full acceptance of Anthroposophy sooner or later), their tenure may not be long.